shuhaowu/gioku/README.md

 You should get a prompt for the full path of your key, try to get it right the first time as the bash script is not very good at running the second time.

 It will also prompt for a domain name.
-Give the domain name in the form of `yourdomain.com`.
+Give the domain name in the form of yourdomain.com.
 All of the sites you create will be served as subdomains of this domain.
-Right now a custom domain for each site is not completed and is the next thing on my radar.
+You can also use custom domains for each website.
+More on that later.

-Now you should go ahead and point `yourdomain.com` to this server.
+Now you should go ahead and point yourdomain.com to this server.
 You should also setup a wildcard entry for all the subdomains and point it to the server as well.

 Use
 ---

 You can use [gitolite-admin](http://gitolite.com/gitolite/admin.html) to manage websites.
 Create a new gitolite repository and that will become a website accessible under reponame.yourdomain.com

 For example, you can add a site called "mrrowl" with the following appended to gitolite.conf:

     repo mrrowl
       RW+ = @all

 Commit that and push the gitolite admin repo (again, see gitolite's docs for more details).

 Now clone the mrrowl repository